heystellabella/poker-app/README.md

 # About
 This application teaches users how to play poker from scratch.
+This includes a section on how to play, the hand combinations, a poker dictionary and a section to test the skills you have learnt.

 # Technologies Used
 1. React JS